juniorsysadmin/puppet-irqbalance/README.md

 - SLES 11 SP1 will use SysV init scripts.
 - Gentoo will use OpenRC.

-Debian 7 and Ubuntu 14.04 support systemd as a non-default Init but note that neither come with an irqbalance service unit file.
+Debian 7 and Ubuntu 14.04 support systemd as a non-default init but note that neither come with an irqbalance service unit file.
 Examples of managing irqbalance under systemd on Debian/Ubuntu are shown below.